The-Grid-Data/TGS/tgs-004/doc/entities.entityType.md

 Specifications: ```Entity - Type```

-Description: ```How is this Entity registered with the regulatory or governmental body?```

-Validation steps: ```This information may be found with the Entity’s regulatory body, such as the Chamber of Commerce or Secretary of State.
-This information may also be found in the Entity’s or Profile’s Terms and Conditions.```
+Description: ```The legal structure or registration category of the Entity (e.g. LLC, Foundation, Corporation).
+Refer to the standardized list of entity types.```

+Validation steps: ```1.
+Check the Entity's registration documents or regulatory filings to confirm their legal structure.
+2. Review the Entity's website or Terms and Conditions page for information on their legal status.
+3. Ensure the selected type aligns with the standardized list of entity types.```

 In DBD: ```True```

-Notes: ```possible types of legal entities: Foundation, Company, Government```
+Notes:: ```possible types of legal entities: Foundation, Company, Government```